 UA hosts symposium on Elaine Massacre

 PHILLIPS COUNTY, Ark.
-(KNWA) — September commemorates 100 years since one of the largest racial mass killings in United States history in Phillips County, Arkansas.
+(KFTA) — September commemorates 100 years since one of the largest racial mass killings in United States history in Phillips County, Arkansas.

 During the Elaine Race Riot of 1919, sharecroppers gathered at a local church on September 30, attending a progressive farmers and union meeting in Hoop Spur, outside of Elaine.